 New partnerships to prevent lead poisoning

-Did you know that every year, lead exposure contributes to 3.4 million deaths from heart disease?
+Did you know that every year, lead exposure contributes to an estimated more than 1 million deaths from heart disease?
 The overwhelming majority of these preventable deaths occur in low- and middle-income countries.
-With support from Open Philanthropy through the Lead Exposure Action Fund (LEAF), we are working alongside government and local partners in Nigeria to prototype a […]
+With support from Open Philanthropy through the Lead Exposure Action Fund (LEAF), we are working alongside government and local partners in […]

 Putting Nigeria’s trans fat elimination policy into action